Jurci04/Odds_finding/README.md

 ```

 ### Future Updates:
-- expanding the leagues it covers as well as adding more odds for each game
+- adding more odds for each game
 - more in-depth analysis
 - UI
 - Optimalization

-### Leagues so far:
-- Premier League
-- Bundesliga
-- La Liga
-- Seria A
-- Ligue 1
-- Eredivisie (Dutch)
-- Liga Portugal (Portugese)
-- Super Lig (Turkish)
-- Tipsport Liga (Czech)
-- Niké Liga (Slovak)

 ### Usage
 Anyone can use and/or contribute to this project